2018 Wine Raffle Winners: Click Here

 Each Early Childhood Educator is a primary caregiver to 4 children.
 In accordance with the ELCC Regulations and our Centres’ policies, the primary caregiver is responsible for the majority of care during that child’s day.
 This includes feeding, diapering, and napping, as well as meeting individual social, emotional and developmental needs.
 Primary caregivers strive to develop a special bond with each of “their” children and to form positive relationships with parents.
 Secondary caregivers are also assigned to your child in the absence of the primary caregiver.

-The preschool room is licensed for 32 spaces for children aged 2 – 6 years.
-A total of 5 full time Early Childhood Educators, including 1 Supervisor are responsible for the implementation of the program in this area.
-These ratios are in accordance with the ELCC regulations, which are as follows:
+The Preschool program is licensed for 28 spaces for children aged 2 – 6 years.
+A total of 4 full time Early Childhood Educators, including 1 Supervisor are responsible for the implementation of the program in this area.
+These ratios are in accordance with the ELCC Regulations, which are as follows:

 2 years – 6 years (1 : 8)